Current Prison Inmate Population 14,398

 MS. MATILDA BAFFOUR-AWUAH

-AG.
-DIRECTOR-GENERAL OF PRISONS
+CONTROLLER-GENERAL OF PRISONS

 It has come to the attention of the Prisons Administration that certain unscrupulous persons are going round duping unsuspecting members of the public under the pretext of recruiting them into the Ghana Prisons Service.